 The classic 10 series

 Structural Integration works to alter the density or soften connective tissue to restore postural balance, ease of movement, and a feeling of being more at home in your own body.
-It is practiced in an organized series of sessions or individual sessions within a framework that is designed to restore efficient movement by aligning and integrating the body in gravity.
-Structural Integration is based on the work of Dr. Ida Rolf and her theories complement our physical rehabilitation work.
+It is practiced in an organized series of sessions within a framework that is designed to restore efficient movement by aligning and integrating the bodies understanding under and against gravity.

 "Some individuals may perceive their losing fight with gravity as a sharp pain in their back, others as the unflattering contour of their body, others as constant fatigue, yet others as an unrelentingly threatening environment.
 Those over forty may call it old age.
 And yet all these signals may be pointing to a single problem so prominent in their own structure, as well as others, that it has been ignored: they are off balance, they are at war with gravity." -Ida P. Rolf